abelarduu/abelarduu/README.md

 Hello!
 My name is Abel Lucas and I've been a Python programmer, graphic designer, pixel artist, and indie game developer for a good while.
 I'm passionate about programming and all aspects involved in software and game development, from design and UX/UI to management and its methodologies.
 I'm always seeking to learn more and improve in all these areas.
 Open to collaborations and new challenges!
 My favorite languages are Python, Gdscript, and Ruby.

+I've completed technical courses in Systems Development and Graphic Design, and I'm currently enrolled in the undergraduate program in Systems Analysis and Development at Uninassau.
+Additionally, I've supplemented my education with courses in Professional Computing, Computer Maintenance (NTECI), and Administrative Assistance (BRASTEC), while always engaged in bootcamps and other development opportunities.
+This variety of experiences has broadened my knowledge base and skills in the technology field.

 ![](https://skillicons.dev/icons?i=python,godot,ruby&perline=3)

 ### 💻My Technical Skills